Joseph Menna: Biography

 Menna was raised in the Blackwood section of Gloucester Township, New Jersey.
 After graduating from Highland Regional High School he attended the University of the Arts in Philadelphia from which he graduated in 1992.
 He was awarded a master's degree in 1994 from the New York Academy of Art.

 As a professional fine art sculptor, Menna's clients include the United States Mint, DC Comics, Fisher-Price and Hasbro, among others.

 In 2005, Menna joined the United States Mint as a medallic sculptor.
-He sculpted the design of United States Mint Artistic Infusion Program Associate Designer Lyndall Bass into the 2010 Lincoln Cent and his initials, JFM, appear on the reverse of the coin under the right side of the scroll.

-His sculpting work can also be seen on the 2014 Everglades National Park quarter.